mauricioambrosio/snakegame/README.md

 # SnakeGame

-to compile the project do the following:
+to compile and run the project do the following:

 A. on unix:
 1. run: sudo apt-get install libncurses-dev